What the ME Law Court’s Recent MWPA Decision Means for Employers

 By Linda McGill | December 2, 2015

 In Brady v.
-Cumberland County, 2015 ME 143 (November 19, 2015), the Court unanimously rejected the burden-shifting analysis that it historically has used to evaluate claims brought under the Maine Whistleblowers’ Protection Act at the summary judgment stage.
+Cumberland County, 2015 ME 143 (November 19, 2015), the Court unanimously rejected the burden-shifting analysis that it historically has used to evaluate claims brought under the ME Whistleblowers’ Protection Act at the summary judgment stage.
 Under the so-called McDonnell Douglas analysis, developed by the U.S. Supreme Court in the context of claims brought under Title VII and other employment discrimination laws, to survive summary judgment a MWPA claimant has had to show some evidence that the legitimate reason given by the employer for adverse action against an employee was a “pretext” for retaliation.
 In Brady the Court rejected this “compartmentalized” analysis.
 Now whistleblower claimants can get to a jury simply by making out a prima facie case on the basic elements of their claim – a light burden and short path to a jury trial.

 Three key takeaways from the Brady decision: